Tabeeb1/Enosis-Clone/README.md

-Made the homepage of enosis solutions website using raw html/css
+Made the homepage of enosis solutions website using raw html/css (Non-responsive)